- What does OpenClassrooms do?

 - You can check out Udacity and Springboard, which are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
 Read more about Udacity and Springboard in our reviews.

-- Those interested in online learning platforms can also consider Coursera, Udemy, Skillshare, and Pluralsight which offer free and low-cost courses.
+- Those interested in online learning platforms can also consider Coursera, Udemy, Skillshare, Pluralsight, Learn UX, Treehouse, and Learn@Forbes,which offer free and low-cost courses.

 - Students located in the Bay Area or looking to work in Silicon Valley can check out Tradecraft, which has tracks in product design, growth marketing, engineering, and sales.